particl/ccs-front/what-is-ccs/index.md

 ---
 layout: post
-title: What is the PCS, and what are its rules and expectations?
+title: What is the CCS, and what are its rules and expectations?
 ---

 ## Introduction